BenGWeeks/JFKAssassinationRecords/README.md

 # Creation

-These were downloaded using a chromium extension.
+The PDFs were downloaded using a chromium extension.
+Using a script, they were then OCR scanned to TXT files.

 If you wish to create the text files yourself, create a virtual environment and install required packages: